shahtaz-tqldd/uptodate-client/README.md

 - Users can read blogs
 - Search Blogs
 - Users can open an account
-- User can comment
+- Users can comment
 - Users can delete or update their comments
-- Users can request to be a blogger
+- Users can request to be a blogger, to request user has to send a blog sample
-- Once a user is accepted by the admin panel he will get access to the blogger dashboard
+- Once a user is approved by the admin panel, user will get a option in user's menubar to register
+- In register page user has to pay a registration fee to onboard as a blogger
+- After successful payment user will be accepted as a blogger and get access to the blogger dashboard
 - Bloggers can write, edit, and delete their blogs
+- Blogger will have a blogger profile where blogger's all writings will be displayed
+- After a successful conditions blogger will get paid for blogger's blog post

 ### From Admin Side